 Different people have responsibilities for different locations.

 - Employers are responsible for providing a safe work place.
-If you trip over a loose cable or slip on a worn carpet, your employer may well be responsible.
-See our factsheet Accidents at work.
+If you have an acccident at work, for example you trip over a loose cable or slip on a worn carpet, your employer may well be responsible.

 - The owner or occupier of premises open to the public, such as a shop, can be responsible for accidents that happen there.
 For example, you might slip in a wet patch, or fall down a flight of stairs because of poor maintenance or lighting.